 - Session length

 A long-term relationship with users is the driving force of the app’s success and profitability.
+As app engagement affects customer loyalty and lifetime value, its increase becomes one of the core goals for app owners.
 That’s why you need to focus on your mobile app engagement strategy, not only on the number of downloads.

 What Is a User Retention?

 The definition of user retention may vary since many companies have their own standards and benchmarks to measure it.
 Generally, it can be described as the percentage of users who return to the app within three months after the first session.
 The higher this value, the more audience interacting with the app turns into loyal users.

 Together, mobile app engagement and user retention metrics can tell how well the app matches the users’ expectations and how sticky it is.
 Ultimately, that means having more opportunities to monetize your application.